informatics-isi-edu/deriva-docs/docs-src/user-guide/sharing-and-citing-data.md

 You can also find the RID on every record page, as well as at the end of the URL to a record page.

 **IMPORTANT:** However, note that the URL of a record page does **not** hold the same citable significance as the "Share" links described below.
-When sharing DERIVA records, we strongly recommend using the Share links.
+When sharing DERIVA records, we strongly recommend using the "Share and cite" button (see below).

 ![RIDs displayed on search results](images/share-and-cite-large-view.png)